LJDJGC/Learning-log/README.md

 Continue the course and learn the full-scale layout modules: Flexbox and CSS Grid.

 Actively apply and solidify the combinators and pseudo-classes you've learned so far in real-world projects and coding practice.

+## 2025/11/27 Morning
+💻 Learning Log: Intermediate HTML and CSS
+I've made good progress through the Intermediate HTML and CSS Course, supplemented by a coding challenge focusing on fundamental algorithms.

+🚀 Coding Challenge
+Platform: NeetCode

+Problem: Two Integer Sum II

+Focus: Practiced problem-solving and algorithm implementation (likely involving sorting or hash maps/pointers for efficient look-up).

+🎨 Intermediate HTML and CSS Course Topics
+I have completed the following major sections of the course:

+1. More CSS Properties
+This section expanded my understanding of essential layout and styling properties.

+Box Model Review: Reinforced the concepts of content, padding, border, and margin.

+Backgrounds: Learned about advanced background properties, including using background-image, background-repeat, and background-size.

+Text and Fonts: Explored deeper controls over typography, such as using font-weight, font-style, and implementing custom fonts via @font-face or external libraries.

+Visibility and Opacity: Mastered using the opacity property and the distinction between display: none; and visibility: hidden;.

+2. Advanced Selectors
+This module focused on writing more specific, efficient, and maintainable CSS by utilizing a wider range of selectors.

+Attribute Selectors: Learned how to select elements based on the presence or value of an attribute (e.g., [type="text"] or [data-id]).

+Pseudo-classes: Studied selectors that target elements based on their state or position (e.g., :hover, :nth-child(), :focus, :first-of-type).

+Pseudo-elements: Gained experience with selectors that style specific parts of an element (e.g., ::before and ::after for content generation).

+Combinators: Practiced using the various combinators:

+Descendant Selector (space)

+Child Selector (>)

+Adjacent Sibling Selector (+)

+General Sibling Selector (~)